Our services will remain fully functional throughout this difficult time. We promise that our guarantees

 Referred to as alimony or maintenance in Kansas, spousal support can be awarded to either spouse “in an amount the court finds to be fair, just and equitable under the circumstances” (see the Kan.
 Stat.
 Ann. § 23-2902 (2020)).

 The state of Kansas does not provide spousal support guidelines but counties can develop some on their own.
-Overall, when ruling in alimony cases, Kansas judges take a number of relevant factors into consideration before they come up with the amount of and the duration of alimony including:
+Overall, when ruling in alimony cases, Republic County judges take a number of relevant factors into consideration before they come up with the amount of and the duration of alimony including:

 each spouse's income;